joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/08/19/arts/design/british-museum-gems-recovery.html

 **Philippines Reports First Mpox Case Since W.H.O.
 Declared Global Emergency**\
-`It was not clear if the patient had contracted the new, potentially more deadly strain of the disease, which first appeared outside of Africa last week, in Sweden.`\
+`It was not clear if the patient had contracted the new, potentially more deadly strain of the disease, which first appeared outside of Africa in Sweden last week.`\
 https://nytimes.com/2024/08/19/world/asia/philippines-mpox-case.html

 **As new rule yields more returns, NFL doesn't rule out more tweaks**\